J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 5).
 The bark was an important medicine among the Indians.
 The young leaves have

 been used as a potherb.
-Germinates in 5 - 8 weeks warm with stragglers to 9
+Germinates in 5 - 8 weeks warm without pretreatment.

 ARBUTUS (AR-bu-tus)